IBM/example-health-apis/README.md

   ![IBM Cloud Create Account](doc/source/images/IBMCloudCreateAccount.gif)

-- Create an API Connect Instance
+- Create an API Connect Instance on IBM Cloud

   - From the IBM Cloud Dashboard, click on **Catalog**.